- This looks like the same map as RailRoute.

 • Some West Midlands Railway trains call at Claverdon and Bearley

-- Overall a challenging task with a pretty good result by someone who clearly understands the the UK rail network.
+- Overall a challenging task with a pretty good result but with some poor straight line trajectories spoiling the clear understanding of the structure of the British railways by someone who clearly understands the the UK rail network.